JuliaAI/StatisticalMeasuresBase.jl/README.md

 39
 ```

-Generate measurements *for each observation* with the `measurement` method:
+Generate measurements *for each observation* with the `measurements` method:

 ```julia
 julia> measurements(multitarget_L1, df̂, df, weights)